- Trello created a Link Preview that unfurls information about a linked task.

 A user shares a Link Preview enabled URL.
 Notion detects enabled URLs based on the settings that you provide when you create the integration.
 If it’s the first time that a user has shared an enabled URL, then Notion kicks off an auth flow to authenticate with your service.
 After the user authenticates, Notion and your service exchange tokens that enable your integration to share a Link Preview in the user’s workspace.

-In order to build Link Preview integrations, you need to meet the following requirements:
+In order to build Link Preview integrations, you need to meet the following requirements:- Support OAuth 2.0 in your application, or be ready to implement it.

 - Own the domain that you’d like to set up with Link Preview enabled URLs.